carjavi/raspberry-pi-code/README.md

 <br>

-Collection codes snippet that I have used in my projects with raspberry
+Codes snippet collection that I have used in my projects with raspberry
 <br>